Choosing Your CAIIB Elective: HRM, IT, Rural Banking, Risk Management or Central Banking?

 Risk Management covers the risk framework, credit risk and risk models, market risk, operational risk, Basel guidelines, RBI regulations, and derivatives.

-This is the most analytically demanding paper among the four and carries the highest numerical weight.
+This is the most analytically demanding paper among the five and carries the highest numerical weight.
 It also sends the strongest professional signal for bankers moving toward credit, compliance, and senior roles in structured banking functions.

 Choose this paper if:

-You work in credit, audit, compliance, or risk
+- You work in credit, audit, compliance, or risk

-You are comfortable with analysis and regulation
+- You are comfortable with analysis and regulation

-Numericals do not unsettle you
+- Numericals do not unsettle you

-You want a paper that aligns with long-term professional positioning
+- You want a paper that aligns with long-term professional positioning

 Avoid it if you are not comfortable with analytical preparation.
 This is not the paper to choose casually just because it sounds prestigious.